deivisondc/qikserve-challenge/README.md

 ### ContextAPIs
 I choose to use ContextAPI instead a Global State Management library because in my opinion we can limit what part of the application can or can not have access to a data.

+### White Label components
+All White Label component must be used inside the company context wrapped by `<CompanyProvider />` to be able to use the company web settings that provide the colours to be used.

 ## Notes

 ### View Allergy button